marta-kozakiewicz/marta-kozakiewicz.github.io/index.md

 title: Marta Kozakiewicz
 ---

 Research interests: behavioral economics and experimental economics.
-In my current research I focus on beliefs formation and learning.
+In my current research I investigate the role of belief-based utility in belief formation.

 **Email**: martkozakiewicz [at] gmail [dot] com
 <!-- You can learn more about my research [here]({{site.path}}/#research). -->